For a free game, League of Legends sure has a lot of Awesome Music.

 - The Astro Teemo theme.
 Pump that Teemo techno.

-- In order to celebrate the 2014 FIFA World Cup, there is a brand new login theme.
-It is sure to get your blood pumping for a good game!
+- In celebration of the 2014 FIFA World Cup, Riot released a line of skins and login screen featuring "Legends of the Field."
+It's sure to get your blood pumping for a good game!

 - Welcome to Planet Urf.
 U.R.F. is back baby!
 The return of the beloved game mode was brought back in style with this hard hitting tune.